jlquino0/MasterGroupTest/MasterGroupTest/README.md

 https://github.com/jlquino0/MasterGroupTest.git

-The client is a c# aplication using the httpclient package.
+The client is a c# console aplication using the httpclient package.

 For the client just open or clone the public repository in visual studio 2019 and make sure that the package Microsoft.AspNet.WebApi.Client and the package Newtonsoft.Json are installed using the nuget package manager or using the command Install-Package